How to Create SOPs Using Video You Already Have

 Approach 2: General-purpose AI (ChatGPT, Gemini, Copilot)

-- Output is unstructured text, not a maintained document with versioning
+- Output is unstructured text, not a maintained document with versioning.

-- No compliance workflow, no distribution, no knowledge base
+- No compliance workflow, no distribution, no knowledge base.

 Approach 3: Video SOP software

-The workflow is typically:
+The workflow is usually:

 - Review and edit.
 Human review is required.
 AI produces a strong first draft, not a finished document.

 - Translate.
-AI-powered translation with step-by-step review for each language.
+Step-by-step review for each language.

 Input flexibility